hanjinliu/whitecanvas/docs/categorical/cat_cat.md

 }
 ```

 To use categorical columns for both x- and y-axis, aggregation is required.
+The most
+basic way to visualize the data is to use a heatmap.

 ``` python
 #!name: cat_cat_heatmap